Private, In-Home Tutoring in Twin Falls, Idaho

 Bi-weekly Progress Reports

-SchoolTutoring Academy’s tutoring programs for Twin Falls students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Twin Falls, Idaho students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 The Twin Falls School District is fairly large.
 It has 7 elementary schools, 3 middle schools and 3 high schools; one middle school and one high school are alternative schools.
 Twin Falls curriculum is based on the Common Core Standards, Idaho State Standards and the No Child Left Behind law.
 This law emphasizes reading in the lower elementary grades and prefers learning programs that have a proven success record.
 Students are frequently tested to measure their progress against state expectations.

 We currently cover the following Twin Falls-area school district: Twin Falls School District.

 Educating Our Parents: Understanding the Twin Falls District Curriculum

 Middle school Language Arts and Math programs have 3 standards levels used: power, honors, and resource.
 Power is the average level that is based on the Twin Falls Power Standards.
 Honors is the advanced level that is based on the Common Core State Standards.
 Resource is the below average level and is based on the Power Standards; material is presented in smaller increments at a slower pace.